 2- Corrupted .htaccess file.

 The .htaccess file is an integral part of getting both to the frontend of your site as well as the WP dashboard.
 When this file becomes corrupt and occasionally it does happen, you will lose your access to your site.
 But this is a fairly straightforward fix.
 First, understand that security, caching and other plugin’s write to the .htaccess for their features to function.
-If those plugins or you accidently overwrite part of the file and create syntax errors the result is a broken site.
+If those plugins or you accidentally overwrite part of the file and create syntax errors the result is a broken site.
 Using the CPanel File Manager, you can access your site’s directory structure (files and folders).
 Go into your site’s public_html folder and find the .htaccess file.
 Simply rename the .htaccess file to .htaccess-date or -old.
 Once done, refresh your site; it should re-create a fresh .htaccess file.
 Check that you can access your WP dashboard.
 You may also disable and reable any plugins that write to .htaccess to recreate a fresh copy their additions to the .htaccess file.

 3- WordPress database corruption – Unable to establish a connection